Mount Moriac: Clifford

-A separate hamlet named Clifford, located within the modern Mount Moriac locality, developed around the intersection of Cape Otway and Devon Roads and the Princes Highway in the early 1850s, and had a hotel (Gorell's Clifford Hotel), school, church, store and blacksmith.
+In the early 1850s, a separate hamlet named Clifford, located within the modern Mount Moriac locality, developed around the intersection of Cape Otway and Devon Roads and the Princes Highway.
+There was a hotel (Gorell's Clifford Hotel), school, church, store and blacksmith there.
 This area took its name from Clifford Farm, the property of Lawrence Trewin.

 The school, run by the Church of England, opened as Colac Road on 15 August 1853, was renamed Duneed in 1856, and renamed Clifford in 1871.
 The school closed on 18 August 1875, and the church closed in the same year.
 A fire on 27 May 1877 destroyed the hotel, store and post office.
 The hotel proprietor decided not to rebuild, and the hamlet had reportedly ceased to exist by 1890.